pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/17_Custom_Persistent_Models.md

 The Pimcore objects are very flexible but shouldn't be use to store all types of data.
 For example it doesn't make sense to implement a rating-, comments- or a complex blog system on top of the Pimcore objects.
 Sometimes people also implementing really interesting things just to get a unique object key or try to build n to n relationships.
-This produce really ugly code, could be very slow, is hard to refactor and you will have a lot of pain if you have to merge multiple installations.
+This produces really ugly code, a lot of overhead, could be very slow, is hard to refactor and you will have a lot of pain if you have to merge multiple installations.

+Pimcore provides 2 possible ways of working with custom entities namely Doctrine ORM and Pimcore Dao.

+## Option 1: Use Doctrine ORM
+Pimcore comes already with the Doctrine bundle, so you can easily create your own entities.
+Please check <http://symfony.com/doc/current/doctrine.html> for more details.

+## Option 2: Working with Pimcore Data Access Objects (Dao)

 This example will show you how you can save a custom model in the database.

 ## Database
 At first create the database structure for the model, for this example I'll use a very easy model called vote. it just has an id, an username (just a string) and a score.
-If you want to write a model for a Plugin you have to create the table(s) during the installation.
+If you want to write a model for a bundle you have to create the table(s) during the installation.

 ```php